ingo/ingo.github.io/_recipes/rose_petal_ice_cream.md

 ---
 author: Peter Minaki
 category: Desserts
-description: A delightful rose petal ice cream that will make many happy – those on team rose and those perhaps on the fence, will like this treat.
+description: "A delightful rose petal ice cream that will make many happy \u2013 those\
+  \ on team rose and those perhaps on the fence, will like this treat."
 image: rose_petal_ice_cream.jpg
 size: 6 servings
 source: https://www.kalofagas.ca/2021/07/04/rose-petal-ice-cream/
-sweet: ✓
+sweet: "\u2713"
 time: 5-24 hours
 title: Rose Petal Ice Cream
-veggie: ✓
+veggie: "\u2713"
 ---
 Rose petals are indeed edible but one must ensure the petals haven’t been sprayed with any pesticides before using.
 If you don’t have roses in your garden, ask your florist.
 This recipe takes the route of "no-churn" ice creams.
 I scream, you scream, we all scream for rose petal ice cream!